 Stage left or right?
 It’s inevitable you will need to leave the group for a mad dash to the beer tent or bathroom.
-If your group is cool, they will stay put until you return.
-Stand facing the stage and line up whatever is to your right or left.
+Before you leave your friends, stop to gather landmarks.
+Stand to face the stage and line up whatever is to your right or left.
 X marks the spot!

 What’s the word Tom Skilling?
 Typically it’s hot as hell during Chicago fests.
 However, the lake is right here and it can get pretty nippy once the show ends.
 There is nothing worse than freezing your booty off while stranded for a ride back home.
 Pack something, anything, to keep you warm while you wait.
 Why be miserable?
 Also, know your climate.
 Back during our Sasquatch adventure 2013, I underestimated the desert climate and spent $100 on a candy apple red sweatsuit once night fell.
 Yes, you read that right…a sweatsuit. #toptobottom

 HYDRATE.
-I can’t even keep track of how many times I have seen teeny boppers being carted away at the beginning of the day.
-It’s obviously one of two things; too much booze or bad pills.
-Say no to the latter of the two and hydrate between beers young ones…and old ones too.
-That includes me.
-You are able to bring in an empty CamelBak or two sealed store bought water bottles and refill them during the day.
+I can’t keep track of how many times I have seen teeny boppers being carted away at the beginning of the day.
+They’ll figure it out one day…beer, water, and repeat.
+Often they allow attendees to bring in an empty CamelBak or two sealed, store-bought water bottles.
+Water is mandatory.

 Where and When.
 Check the schedule and figure out a game plan.
 Smaller fests can be easier to navigate and overlap artists if need be…however, gigantic fests, not so much.
 Be prepared to have to debate one artist over the other.
 Sadly, it happens more often than we would all like.

 Your feet.
 You can go in many different directions here.
 Flip flops, gladiator sandals, sneakers, booties, you name it.
 Whatever you do choose, make sure you can do an entire day of walking and standing in them.
-And keep in mind, they’re probably going to get trashed to a degree, so keep your Tory Birch sandals at home.
+And keep in mind, they’re probably going to get trashed to a degree, so keep your fancy footwear at home.

 Anything can happen!
 In the words of Ellie Goulding, anything can happen.
 It’s a music fest and that’s what’s so exciting about it.
 Plan ahead, but then again, you never know what amazing adventure may take place!